automatictester/crypto-exp/readme.md

 |192|7680|384|
 |256|15360|512|

-Key recommendations:
-- Use keys giving at least 112 bit of security
-- Don't use the key to encrypt more than 2 <sup>block size / 2</sup> blocks
-- CNSA Suite, successor to NSA Suite B, includes the following:
+CNSA Suite, successor to NSA Suite B, includes the following:
 - AES-256
 - ECDSA 384 bit
 - ECDH 384 bit
 - SHA-384
 - DH 3072 bit
 - RSA 3072 bit
 - All of the above match Top Secret requirements
 - The list is clearly **not** in line with the common understanding

+### Key usage recommendations

+Opinions might wary:
+- Use keys giving at least 112 bit of security
+- In general don't use a single key to encrypt more than 2 <sup>block size / 2</sup> blocks
+- In particular, don't use a single key to encrypt more than:
+  - CBC mode - up to 2<sup>32</sup> blocks
+  - CTR mode - up to 2<sup>60</sup> blocks

 ### (Perfect) Forward Secrecy